blacky11111/Phaser3-Demo/README.md

 # Phaser3-Demo
-This demo is based on official Phase3 tutorial located on https://phaser.io/tutorials/making-your-first-phaser-3-game, with some modification use nodejs
+This demo is based on official Phase3 tutorial located on https://phaser.io/tutorials/making-your-first-phaser-3-game, with some modifications use nodejs

 To run the demo :
 1. Assure you have nodejs in your system;